Scenes from the Financial Blogger Conference. (Now with more Klingons!)Posted by Donna Freedman on Oct 6, 2011 | 35 comments

 The robbery occurred in downtown Seattle, as I took the escalator to the light rail tunnel.
 A trio of young knuckleheads, one of them quite physically imposing, were involved.
 It took three of them to take down a tired middle-aged woman.
 Some heroes, huh?

-I’ll be writing about this in greater detail for an MSN Money column.
-Suffice it to say that they got a little over $80 in cash and that by the time I got Citibank on the phone they’d already bought themselves sandwiches.
+They got a little over $80 in cash and that by the time I got Citibank on the phone they’d already bought themselves sandwiches.

 Suffice it also to say that I hope all three of them get bleeding piles.